-• string Identifies a specific LSP attribute list. · · string identifies a specific LST attribute fist.

-An LSP attribute list is not created unless you create one.

-This command sets up an LSP attribute list and enters LSP Attributes configuration mode, in which you can enter LSP attributes.

-To associate the LSP attributes and LSP attribute list with a path option for an LSP, you must configure the tunnel mpls traffic-eng path option command with the attributes string keyword and argument, where string is the identifier for the specific LSP attribute list.

-An LSP attribute referenced by the path option takes precedence over the values configured on the tunnel interface.
-If an attribute is not specified in the LSP attribute list, the devices takes the attribute from the tunnel configuration.
+Syntax Description string Identifies a specific LSP attribute list.
+Command Default d Default An LSP attribute list is not created unless you create one.
+Command Modes Global configuration (config) Command History Release Modification 9.3.0 This command was introduced.
+Usage Guidelines This command sets u enter LSP attributes. p an LSP attribute list and enters LSP Attributes configuration mode, in which you can To associate the LSP attributes and LSP attribute list with a path option for an LSP, you must config tunnel mpls traffic-eng path option command with the attributes string keyword and argument, w string is the identifier for the specific LSP attribute list.
+An LSP attribute referenced by the path option takes precedence over the values configured on the tunn interface.
+If an attribute is not specified in the LSP attribute list, the devices takes the attribute from the tu configuration.
 LSP attribute lists do not have default values.
-If the attribute is not configured on the tunnel, then the device uses tunnel default values.

-Once you type the mpls traffic-eng lsp attributes command, you enter the LSP Attributes configuration mode where you define the attributes for the LSP attribute list that you are creating.
+If the attribute is not configured on the tun then the device uses tunnel default values. pls traffic-eng lsp attributes command, you enter the LSP Attributes configuration ne the attributes for the LSP attribute list that you are creating.